 ADEQUATE DOCUMENTATION - It is not possible to determine the allowability and appropriateness of an expense unless adequate documentation exists.
 Adequate documentation includes an invoice or receipt that identifies WHAT was purchased, WHERE it was purchased, WHO purchased it, and WHEN it was purchased.
 If all of this information is not contained on the receipt or invoice itself, it needs to be added to the explanation on the electronic document or voucher, or written on the receipt/invoice/intramural.
-The fifth "W," or WHY it was purchased, must be added to the Business Purpose section of the electronic document or intramural.
+The fifth "W," or WHY it was purchased, must be added to the appropriate section electronic document.
+On a KFS DV, Simple DV, IB, or SB, this is the Explanation field.
+On an employee travel reimbursement, this is the Justification/Description/Vacation Days section of the Travel Dates and Purpose screen.
+On an employee non-travel reimbursement, this is the Business Purpose section of the Update Non-Travel Reimbursement screen.